Prince of Parsea

 Carl Mäsak constantly tries (and fails) to be an evil vizier.
 He has travelled far and wide in search of a time-bending dagger, but so far only found a supersonic sewing needle, a collapsible neutron star, and a blowfish with an oedipus complex.
 Pending world domination, his vices include submitting Rakudo bugs, writing Perl 6 code, and being loud in mostly productive ways.

-Attended by: Christoffer Sawicki, Bengt Ericsson, Henrik Tougaard (htoug), Florian Ragwitz (rafl), Felix Antonius Wilhelm Ostmann (Sadrak), Lars Thegler (tagg), Kaare Rasmussen, Anton Berezin (Grrrr), Søren Lund (slu), Håkan Kjellerstrand (hakank),
+Attended by: Christoffer Sawicki, Bengt Ericsson, Henrik Tougaard (htoug), Florian Ragwitz (rafl), Sadrak, Lars Thegler (tagg), Kaare Rasmussen, Anton Berezin (Grrrr), Søren Lund (slu), Håkan Kjellerstrand (hakank),